Code-Institute-Submissions/The-City-Hub/README.md

 Using the Chrome Developer Tools, a various range of mobile devices were tested on.
 The site responds well with all the following devices viewports;
 - Galaxy S5 - Google Pixel 2 - Google Pixel 2 XL - iPhone 5 / 6 / 7 / 8 / X - iPhone 6+ / 7+ / 8+ / X+ - iPad - iPad Pro
 The site was also tested on my own Samsung S10+ and responded well to this, the images, content and links were clear and precise.
+### Am I Responsive
+http://ami.responsivedesign.is/ was used to visually display and test the pages on 4 Apple products simultaneously.
+This is the display you can see at the beginning of this document.

 # Feedback
 The project was sent to a football fan, who did not support Norwich City, to get an insight into what they thought about the website.